March 6, 2026, 3:01 pm | Read time: 4 minutes

 Creeping Jenny (Lysimachia nummularia)

 Creeping Jenny is a popular ground cover due to its bright yellow flowers and low growth.
-It naturally grows in moist areas near water sources, so it thrives in gardens near ponds and pools.
+Since it naturally grows in moist areas near water sources, it also thrives in gardens near ponds and pools.
 However, if the soil is sufficiently moist, it can grow almost anywhere—and at a rapid pace.
-Those who want to introduce Creeping Jenny to their garden should control its growth with root barriers and frequent heavy pruning.
+Those who want to introduce Creeping Jenny into their garden should control its growth with root barriers and frequent heavy pruning.

-The Lesser Periwinkle is ubiquitous in many gardens.
+Periwinkle is ubiquitous in many gardens.
 No wonder, as it stays green year-round, and in spring, attractive violet flowers adorn the plant.
-It is suitable to some extent for fallow areas that are neither fertilized nor watered and would otherwise be overrun by grasses and weeds.
+It is suitable to some extent for fallow areas that are neither fertilized nor watered and would otherwise be populated only by grasses and weeds.

-This ground cover, also known as Climbing Spindle, originally comes from China.
+This ground cover, also known as climbing spindle, originally comes from China.
 Like the other ground-covering plants listed here, it is extremely robust and fast-growing.
-This makes it both interesting for hobby gardeners and potentially dangerous.
-Without boundaries in the garden, it can quickly spread and deprive other plants of light, air, and water as they try to compete with the Creeping Spindle.
+This makes it both interesting for hobby gardeners and dangerous.
+Without boundaries in the garden, it can quickly spread and deprive all plants of light, air, and water as they try to compete with the Wintercreeper.

-True to its name, the Climbing Spindle doesn’t stop at trees and will climb them as well.
+True to its name, the climbing spindle does not stop at trees and will climb them as well.
 Once it has spread in the garden, it is very difficult to get rid of.

 Japanese Blood Grass (Imperata cylindrica ‘Red Baron’)

 With its red leaf tips, Japanese Blood Grass is delightful to look at and adds color to predominantly green flower beds.
-In some regions, it is considered largely winter-hardy and even requires winter protection with brushwood or fleece in its early years.
+It is considered largely winter-hardy and even requires winter protection with brushwood or fleece in its early years.
 However, once established in a garden, it can become problematic, much like other grasses.